charliewahl/FloodRiskAnalysis/README.md

       6. `water` is a Category output from the `Landuse reprojected` layer, which will be needed for the final map styling.

       7. Finally run the Model and have a close look at your outputs!

+  3. Open the Model `Cartography&Styles.model3` as done with the previous Model.

+      1. All the styles need to be copies from the folder `styles` into the same folder as the downloaded OpenStreetMap Data from <a href="https://download.geofabrik.de/europe/germany/sachsen.html">Geofabrik Sachsen</a>.
+Remove all the layers which don't match with the style names afterwards (because we won't need them).

+       2. the specific stylings of the OpeStreetMap geometries are stored under the same name as the geometries exept that they come in `.qml` -Format.
+Therefore it is necessary to browse the stylings of each layer from the `sachsen-latest-free.shp` into the Model.

+       3. As before the **DGM1 merged + reprojected** `Riesa_merged` will work as our Area Of Interest for clipping the Layers by an extent.

+       4. Additionally we will have to brwose the initially preprocessed OSM files and set them as individual inputs.
+If you ran through the files as stated in the preprocessing you will have they will have the same name as written above the boxes in te modelbuilder.